 On a regular day, a 30-minute journey might take you to work, or if you’re lucky, from Perth to Fremantle or to the end of the freeway.
 Alternatively, you could throw caution to the wind and choose Rottnest Island instead.
 The quick half-hour ferry ride makes it a great choice for a daytrip exploring the wonders of this magical island just off our coast.
-Here are our top tips for the perfect Rottnest daytrip.
+Here are our top tips for the perfect Rottnest daytrip this long weekend.

 Start your day early